Italian Wine Map and Exploration Guide

 30,865 acres / 12,491 hectares

-- Sangiovese (red): A full-bodied style of Sangiovese with raspberry, plum and tobacco flavors supported with ample acidity and bold chewy tannins.
-Great examples to try include Montefalco Rosso and Torgiano
+- Sangiovese (red): A full-bodied style of Sangiovese with raspberry, plum, and tobacco flavors supported with ample acidity, and bold chewy tannins.
+Great examples to try are Montefalco Rosso and Torgiano

 24,179 acres / 9,785 hectares

 - Gaglioppo (red): Spiced cedar, dusty leather, and herbs reveal crushed cherry and dried cranberry flavors.

 - Montepulciano (red): A dry, full-bodied, moderately tannic red wine with flavors of sweet wild berries, prunes, smoke, and cocoa dust.
 Montepulciano del Molise has a special Riserva bottling that has extended aging time and is usually exceptional for the value.
 There’s also Biferno Rosso, which is a blend of Montepulciano and Aglianico.

 - Tintilia Del Molise (red): A very rare full-bodied wine with blackberry, black plum, violet, and cocoa dust aromas.
 It can have bolder tannins and is said to be able to age a long time.